Layer Mask Examples

 To start, add an image of a starfish and an image with some boats to Acorn in separate layers.
 The layer with the starfish needs to be above the layer with the boats.

 Click on the starfish layer in the layers list to select it.
 Choose Layer ▸ Rotate and Transform ▸ Scale and Rotate.
-Scale the starfish layer down to about 20%.
+Scale the starfish layer if desired.
 Click ‘Apply’.

-Next, select the layer that includes the starfish and add a layer mask by clicking on the cogwheel towards the bottom left hand side of the palette and selecting "add layer mask".
+While still on the starfish layer, add a layer mask by clicking on the cogwheel towards the bottom left hand side of the palette and selecting "add layer mask".
 The layers list should now look like this:

 Click on the layer mask to begin working on it.
 You will know the layer mask is selected when there is a black line towards the bottom of the mask in the layers list.
 Now "mask" everything in the starfish image except the starfish.
 To do this, select the magic wand tool, click on the water surrounding the starfish, and drag outwards to increase the selecting tolerance.

 Then choose Edit ▸ Clear (or hit the delete key) to allow the boat layer below to show through.
 Don't forget to deselect after doing this by clicking Select ▸ Clear Selection (⌘D).
-Use the move tool in the tools palette to place the starfish where you want it on the boat.
+Use the move tool in the tools palette to place the starfish where you want it.

 Right now the layer mask is doing its job of exposing exactly the part of the layer below that is situated under the starfish.
 Notice how the starfish and the boat layers were not actually altered.